zks0002/fixedpoint/docs/source/arithmetic.rst

     +---------------------+---------------------+-----------------------------------+

 As indicated in the table, any combination of signed and unsigned numbers can be subtracted from each other.
-The difference is only unsigned when both augend and added are unsigned.
+The difference is only unsigned when both minuend and subtrahend are unsigned.

 When signedness between minuend and subtrahend does not match, an extra integer bit is added to the unsigned term so it can be signed without overflowing.